Social Worker with Family

 Social Work Licensing

 MSW graduates who complete specific clinical social work courses and appropriate supervised work experience in a clinical setting for at least two years following graduation are eligible to apply for licensure at the State of Maine Board of Social Work Licensed Clinical Social Worker (LCSW) level.
-A copy of the State of Maine licensing legislation and the regulations may be obtained from the Maine Board of Social Work Licensure.

 NC-SARA Statement